poke1024/origami/README.md

 </tr>
 </table>

-Each batch creates and depends upon various files, as shown in the following table:
+Each batch creates and depends upon various files, as shown in the following table.
+Columns depict files (also called artifacts), rows depict batches.
+Blank circles indicate a read, filled circles indicate a write.

 <table class="table table-header-rotated">
 <thead>